ptomulik/testmd/README.md

 ```

 For developers, the module provides quite extensive test suite.
 The tests are
-designed to verify behaviour of the classes under test to a behaviour of a
+designed such that they verify behaviour a class being tested to a behaviour of
-well-tested classes such as original `Hash`.
+already tested class such as standard `Hash`.
 Reusable *shared\_examples* are
 provided for developers who want to implement cusom `Vash` bclasses (they
 exampls may be actually used to test any class that is intended to behave as
 Hash, Vash::Validator or complete Vash).

+The shared examples may be found in the following files:

+* *spec/unit/puppet/shared_behaviours/ptomulik/vash/hash.rb*
+* *spec/unit/puppet/shared_behaviours/ptomulik/vash/validator.rb*
+* *spec/unit/puppet/shared_behaviours/ptomulik/vash.rb*

+Let's start

 ## Development